-However, have you ever wondered fs this modern stereotype is justified or can a trading system offer good trading methods?
+However, have you ever wondered if this modern stereotype is justified or can a trading system offer good trading methods?

 This article aims to answer that question properly and explain what a trading system actually is.
-If you ever wanted to use a trading system, but you were too afraid to do it, here we have everything you need to know before you make your choice.
+If you ever wanted to learn how to day trade, but you were too afraid to do it, here we have everything you need to know before you make your choice.

 What exactly is a Trading System?